pyOpenSci/pyopensci.github.io/_posts/events/2024-08-09-pyopensci-fall-festival.md

 ### Scholarships

-If you are financially unable to attend pyOpenSci's Fall Festival, please reach out to us at [media@pyopensci.org](mailto:pyopensci.org) to request a link to our scholarship application.
+If you are financially unable to attend pyOpenSci's Fall Festival, you can apply for a scholarship using [this form](https://www.surveymonkey.com/r/pyOSFF2024).
 We will be accepting applications until Monday, September 30th, and reviewing them through Friday, October 11th.

 ## pyOpenSci Fall Festival events